'NYT' Reporter Covering Trump: We've Almost 'Lost The Ability To Be Shocked'

 On what he expects from Mueller's final report

-There is nothing in the rules and laws that allows Bob Mueller to write a report as long as he wants and give it to Congress.
-All he can do is report to the attorney general about who he prosecuted, who he didn't prosecute, and what he found.
+There is nothing in the rules and laws that allows Bob Mueller to write a report as long as he wants and [to] give it to Congress.
+All he can do is report to the attorney general about who he prosecuted, who he didn't prosecute and what he found.
 The attorney general is only required to tell Congress about those instances in which Mueller wanted to take investigative measures or moves, like indict someone and was stopped from doing it.
 That is the only thing that has to be told to Congress.

-The problem is, is that the public really wants an accounting of what went on.
+The problem is ... that the public really wants an accounting of what went on.
 They want a 9/11-style commission answer to what happened — but that doesn't exist.
 So what will happen?
 How much will Congress get?
 It's not really clear.
 It's not like he has this ability just to hand over everything that he found to the Hill and for the Hill to do whatever they want with it.
 That structure is not there.

 Amy Salit and Seth Kelley produced and edited the audio of this interview.
 Bridget Bentz, Molly Seavy-Nesper and Martina Stewart adapted it for the Web.